 3.1 Supplementing concentrate mixture during critical period – flushing

-Flushing, a pre-breeding nutritional intervention, involves feeding supplemental concentrate or high-quality forage 2–4 weeks before mating to improve reproductive performance in ewes.
-The primary objective of flushing is to stimulate ovulation, thereby increasing conception rates, twinning rates, and overall lambing percentages (Ali et al., 2019).
-This technique is particularly important in nutritionally limited extensive production systems, where twinning and triplet births are rare and often considered undesirable due to increased management demands.

 In this study, supplementation of 100 g of concentrate per ewe per day was found to have a significant impact on reproductive efficiency.
 The tupping percentage and pregnancy rate improved markedly after introducing the flushing strategy.
 Before intervention, the average number of pregnant ewes per flock (20 females and one male) was 14.08 ± 0.29, which significantly increased to 18.12 ± 0.23 following supplementation (Fig 1).
 This demonstrates the positive effect of improved nutrition on reproductive performance, as previously reported in controlled studies (Rafiq et al., 2021).

 Figure 1.
 Effect of flushing concept on pregnancy rate